terryjbates/Sortitoutsi_Keyword_Research/README.md

 ## Repository Structure
 * `data/`: Contains the original CSV files and associated database files used in the analysis.
 * `notebooks/`: Jupyter or Quarto notebooks documenting the analysis process.
 * `reports/`: Generated reports, including the Final Report and Summary.
+* `notebooks/Sortitoutsi_Keyword_Research.qmd`: The main analysis document written in Quarto, detailing the entire keyword research process.
+* `reports/Project_Overview_and_Insights.md`: Front-end document with generalized project information.
 * `README.md`: This document.
-* `Sortitoutsi_Keyword_Research.qmd`: The main analysis document written in Quarto, detailing the entire keyword research process.

-# Visuals

 # How to Use This Repository
 1. Clone the repository to your local machine.